 Unique, but with his own style

-With his height of over two meters, he changes perceptions of the setter's role.
+With his height of over two meters, he is changing perceptions of the setter's role.

-"Yes, I am unique because there aren't many players like me.
-But I'm not doing anything crazy – I just have my own style."
+"Yes, I am unique because there aren't many players like that.
+But I don't do anything crazy – I just have my own style."

 Despite his self-confidence, he remains grounded and focused on development.
 He names Micah Christenson as the world's No. 1.